Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 ![Screen Shot 2022-08-15 at 10.35.33 am.png](Screen_Shot_2022-08-15_at_10.35.33_am.png)

-With the button selected, click on the Node tab, next to the Inspector, and double click on the `pressed(`) signal.
+With the button selected, click on the Node tab, next to the Inspector, and double-click on the `pressed(`) signal.

 ![Screen Shot 2022-08-15 at 10.36.02 am.png](Screen_Shot_2022-08-15_at_10.36.02_am.png)